aionnetwork/aion-docs/developers/nodes/java/install.md

     >                using FVM & AVM
     ```

-    See the [Running the Java Container](#running-the-java-container) section for more information on what arguments to supply with the `docker run` command.
+    Take a look at the [Running the Java Container](#running-the-java-container) section for more information on what arguments to supply with the `docker run` command.

 4. Press `CTRL` + `c` to shut down and exit the container.